 - It has an attached side handle.
-The model comes with a side handle attached to it can be easily stored and hanged wherever you made need it.
+The Makita XPH07Z model comes with a side handle attached to it and can be easily stored and hung wherever you made need it.
 It doesn’t hinder its portability either; you can put in your toolbox, hang it in your truck, or keep it in storage.

 - Since it is cordless, the machine does require a battery.
 It takes Lithium Ion battery packs.
 The battery and charger are not sold with the product so will have to be bought separately.
 The addition of a couple of batteries and a dual charger does drive the price up to around $500, which is around the norm for a cordless power drill.

-- The product is a hammer driver who is best used on a tough material.
+- The product is a hammer driver that is best used on tough material.
 They operate on rotary impulses that adjust to the task at hand.
-For drilling fasteners, if a hammer drive is used on a light duty fastener then the model will perform like a standard cordless screwdriver.
+For drilling fasteners, if a hammer drive is used on a light-duty fastener then the model will perform like a standard cordless screwdriver.
 If used on something more heavy duty then it will be opposing higher levels of torque which will activate its rotary impulses to help drive in the fasteners.

 What Can the Makita XPH07Z LXT Be Used For?

-The Makita XPH07Z LXT Lithium breaks new ground with its powerful torque that is the most demanding driving and drilling applications in metal, wood, and masonry.
-It’s at the top of Makita’s broad lineup of driver-drills and is a potent tool engineered with durability features for operations in tougher environments.
-The product can go through wood, concrete, and metal with ease and without having any damage to the material.
+The Makita XPH07Z LXT Lithium cordless drill breaks new ground with its powerful torque that is the most demanding driving and drilling applications in metal, wood, and masonry.
+It’s at the top of Makita’s broad lineup of driver drills and is a potent tool engineered with durability features for operations in tougher environments.
+The product can go through wood, concrete, and metal with ease and without any damage to the material.
 Its features prevent users from pushing the tool beyond its limits.

-It has a sturdy and compact design that makes it easy to store and to take anywhere you could need.
+It has a sturdy and compact design that makes it easy to store and take anywhere you could need it.
 Its powerful torque allows you to complete the job efficiently and quickly.
-If you do heavy duty housework or have a job in construction, then definitely look into adding this drill to your tool box.
+If you do heavy-duty housework or have a job in construction, then definitely look into adding this drill to your toolbox.